On the penalized maximum likelihood estimation of high-dimensional approximate factor model: Algorithm

 where

 Here, we need to claim that the $\bLambda$s in $\bGamma$ and $\bOmega$ are also updated.
-Since $\bSigma_{\be old}$ is still unchanged, we here just write $\bGamma_{old}$ and $\bOmega_{old}$ for the simplicity of presentation.
-We note that equation \eqref{UpdateSgme} has the same form as the penalized MLE of covariance matrix discussed by \citet{Bien11}, except for the matrix $M$.
-But from equation \eqref{MatM}, it is can be easily checked that when $\bS_{\by}$ is positive definite, $M$ is also positive definite.
-By the Proposition 1 in \citep{Bien11}, we may conclude that the matrix $M$ has the same property and influence as $\bS_{\by}$ on the solution of \eqref{UpdateSgme}.
-So we adopt the MM procedure used in \citep{Bien11} to calculate an approximate solution of problem \eqref{UpdateSgme}.
-Since $\log{(\left|\bSigma_{\be}\right|)}$ is concave, by the MM procedure and the proximal gradient method, we can approximate the original problem \eqref{UpdateSgme} by
+Since $\bSigma_{\be}^{(k)}$ is still unchanged, we here just write $\bGamma^{(k)}$ and $\bOmega^{(k)}$ for simplicity. \end{description} We note that equation \eqref{UpdateSgme} has the same form as the penalized MLE of covariance matrix discussed by \citet{Bien11}, except for the matrix $\bM$.
+And the nonconvexity makes it challenging to solve \eqref{UpdateSgme}.
+From equation \eqref{MatM}, it can be easily checked that when $\bS_{\by}$ is positive definite, $\bM$ is also positive definite.
+According to Proposition 1 \citep{Bien11}, it can be easily deduced that when $\bM$ is positive definite, the constraint $\bSigma_{\be}\succ 0$ can be tightened to $\bSigma_{\be}\succ \delta \bI_p$ for some $\delta>0$.
+Thus, when $\bS_{\by}$ is positive definite, \eqref{UpdateSgme} is equivalent to Following the MM procedure \citep{Lang16} and the proximal gradient method used in \citep{Bien11}, we give an alternative to Step 2 as follows. \begin{description} \item[Step $\mathbf{2^{\prime}}$.]
+Choose a suitable depth of projection $t$, and update $\bSigma_{\be}$ as follows